umgc/DevSecOpsPlayground/SECURITY.md

 The dependency graph is automatically generated for all public repositories and you can choose to enable it for private repositories.

-code checks completed via codacy-analysis.yml file Dependabot alerts all enabled.
+code checks completed via SonarCloud
+Dependabot alerts all enabled.
 To enable Dependabot version updates, you must create a dependabot.yml configuration file.
 Dependabot security updates all enabled.